ajite/hebikani/README.rst

 WaniKani CLI
 ============

-This is an alpha release, and it is not working yet.
+**This is an alpha release, and it is not working yet.**

+A command line interface to do your WaniKani lessons and reviews.

 INSTALL
 -------

-In a new python environment.

 .. code-block:: bash

-    python setup.py develop
+    pip install wanikani-cli

 RUN
 ---